darianlio/darianlio-web/src/content/projects/ThreeSigma/index.md

 show: 'true'
 ---

 Web app that collects the price history of a given stock or crypto currency symbol with the selected time series.
-Visualizes the price history in a line graph and make predictions for the next 10 iterations in the selected time series.
+Visualizes the price history in a line graph and make predictions.